Skip to main content

 Written by Dan Huru

-• How to share meeting content with the team (automated and manual options)
+• Share meeting content (automated and manual options)

-2. Then, in the popup window, give your team a name and start adding members by entering their emails.
+2. In the popup window, give your team a name and add members by entering their emails.

-- You view the meetings of others but they can’t view yours.
+• You view others' meetings, but they can't view yours.

-5. Once you set up your team in MeetGeek, you can filter all your past meetings and see only the meetings of your team members.
-Use it to find a specific moment/phrase you discussed with your team but don't remember when exactly.
-You can easily do it with the Global search feature.
+Once your team is set up, you can filter your past meetings to see only your team members' meetings.
+Use Global search to find a specific moment or phrase discussed with your team, even when you don't remember which meeting it was in.

 Tip: Use the team filter to check meeting insights at a team level.
 Improve meeting quality at any level of your company by adopting best practices and habits.